-Data De-Duping this one is simple!
+Data De-Duping is simple!
 It is a process that removes redundant data.
-For example, if you had two John Smiths living at 123 N Main Street Ny, NY 10000.
+For example, if you had two John Smiths living at 123 N MAIN ST, NEW YORK, NY 10000.
 The de-duping process would eliminate one John Smith so he only receives one piece of mail.

-Pro Tip 2: Now if your house lists are holding you back from reaching out to new audiences, you can rent or buy lists from third-party compilers on either a single-use of subscription basis.
+Now if your house lists are holding you back from reaching out to new audiences, you can rent or buy lists from third-party compilers on either a single-use or subscription basis.
 You’ll be able to target selects based on a pretty broad range of demographics and other criteria.
 And here again, list hygiene is absolutely vital.
 Without it, you’ll be wasting money.

 The USPS also encourages two good work share methods that can help meet your cost challenges: commingling and co-palletization.
 Mailing campaigns that get prepared by either program get processed more quickly by the USPS, which means that they arrive in-home sooner.

-Commingling: Letters and flats (self-mailers and postcards) can be organized in trays and tubs by zip code.
+Commingling organizes letters and flats (self-mailers and postcards) in trays and tubs by zip code.
 The more digits that are matched in the sort, the greater the discount that is applied.

 Another important consideration is your direct mail drop date.
 If there are any hitches or delays, the value of your campaign, especially if it has a time-sensitive offer, can be lost.
 You’ll have to plan carefully for every step of the process to stay on schedule.

-Pro Tip 1: Be sure to have print ready art to your vendor on an average of 5 days before requested drop date.
+Be sure to have print-ready art to your vendor on an average of 5 days before the requested drop date.
 Once the print-ready art is provided, an art proof will be ready for final approval.
 This should take place the same business day, or 24-48 hours in order to secure your desired direct mail drop date.
 This will not only help the vendor immensely, but it will also get your job processed into the system shortly after approval.

-Pro Tip 3: Know your logistics options!
+Know your logistics options!
 If your mail campaign is being delivered to the same geographical region as your vendor, the major item they’ll need is the list before dropping if off at the local or origin Sectional Center Facility (SCF).
-But if it’s not, drop shipping allows your mail to be trucked to the appropriate destination SCF before delivery.
+But if it’s not, dropshipping allows your mail to be trucked to the appropriate destination SCF before delivery.
 It’s like skipping exits along a highway.
 Regardless of who handles the logistics – you or your provider – it’ll get closer to the final post office faster.